 In fridge, store onions in a plastic bag for 5 days.
 To store cooked onions, put in a sealed container in fridge for up to 5 days, or freeze.

-Don't store chopped onion, either fresh or cooked, in a metal container or bowl as it can discolour them.
+Don’t store chopped onion, either fresh or cooked, in a metal container or bowl as the onion can discolour the metal.

 Onions were seen as “peasant” food during the Middle Ages.